Genealogia Deorum Gentilium: Book 5

 We now move onto the second Jupiter and his progeny starting with Diana II who is the chaste huntress we are familiar with, the same applies with her brother Apollo II.
-He was the father of Lapitha ancestress of the Lapiths, Eurynome wife of Talaus, Mopsus, Linus, Palestinus, Garamas, Branchus, Philammon, Orpheus,Aristaeus the father of Actaeon and Iolaus, Aristaeus has three brothers Nomius, Auctous and Argeus.
+He was the father of Lapitha ancestress of the Lapiths, Eurynome wife of Talaus, Mopsus, Linus, Palestinus, Garamas, Branchus, Philammon, Orpheus, Aristaeus the father of Actaeon and Iolaus, Aristaeus has three brothers Nomius, Auctous and Argeus.
 Apollo was the father of Asclepius who was the father of Machaon who in turn bore another Asclepius.
 The final two children of Apollo were Psyche and Arabus.
 With Elara he was the father of Tityos and with Semele, he was the father of Bacchus.
 With Venus he was the father of Hymenaeus and with Ariadne the father of Thyoneus and Thoas, the latter the father of Hypsipyle.
 With Antiope he was the father of Amphion and Zethus and their children The Niobids, Itylus and Thyius respectively, they also had a brother named Calathus.
 Followed by the Charites, Lacedaemon father of Amyclas, father of Argulus, father of Oebalus father of Tyndareus and Icarius father of Penelope, Iphthime and Erigone.
 The remaining children of the second Jupiter are Tantalus Hercules II and his daughter Carthago, Minerva III whose child the first Apollo was mentioned earlier, she was also known as Athena and Bellona, Arcas, his son Ionius and his daughter Carmenta.
 The final child of the second Jupiter is Dardanus whose descendants are described in the next book.

 Book 6

 With his sister-wife Candavia, Dardanus was the father of Ericthonius, father of Tros who was the father of Ganymede Ilus and Assaracus whom we would talk about later.
 Ilus would be the father of Laomedon who in turn was the father of Antigone, Hesione, Lampus, Clytion and Hicataeon, Tithonus father of Memnon and Priam.

+Priam had many children, the most notable being Hector, Paris and Cassandra.
+Laocoön is also mentioned to be a son of Priam.
+Paris was the father of Daphnis and Idaeus whilst Hector was the father of Astyanax.
+The book then covers the lineage of Assaracus, such as his son Capys, his son Anchises, his son Aeneas.
+And from Aeneas we get the lineage of the Latin Kings up to Rhea Silvia.

 The last two books of the work include a defence of poetry that is his latest and most extended discussion of the subject.